time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 <ELEMENT NAME="ano" CLASS="year">

 ```
+### Translator logic for group to class mapping.

+####  Mapping Group to Database class

+The determination of the database class `a_class` associated with a group `a_group` is based on the following reasoning:

+1. In the mappings configuration there is a clause `mapping a_agroup to class a_class`
+2. if not there is a clause `mapping s_agroup to class a_class`  and `s_group` can be found in the `source` parameter of `a_group`, recursively.
+In other words `a_group` descends from `s_group` .

+> [!NOTE] Mapping of Group to Class depends on local mappings and structure files
+> Since it is possible that different Kleio files are processed with specific structure files associated, and in the future also different mappings file, and since several Kleio files can feed a single database, it is possible that groups with the same name will map diferently to database tables.

+#### Mapping of element to columns in tables

+When processing an element of a group for export the Kleio translator determines the class of each element as follows:

+1. The class associated with the group  has an attribute with the same name as the element in the group: then the class of the element is obtained from the `baseclass` value of the class attribute.
+2. There element extends, through the parameter `source`, recursively, an element whose name appears as the name of an attribute in the class associated to the group of the element.
+3. The class associated with the group extends another class with has an attribute with the same name as the element.

+### Importer login for the group to database table mapping

+1. Each group must correspond to a database entity type.
+2. Each database entity type is stored in a hierarchical table structure , with the Class Entity associated to table "entities" at the top.
+3. Each database entity type has associated a PomSomMapper class.
+4. The PomSomMapper class stores the definitiond the database structure as follows:
+	1. The name of the entity class
+	2. The name of the super class
+	3. The name of the associated table
+	4. A set of column definitions.
+Each column definition contains:
+		1. Generic name of the column/attribute/element
+		2. The column name in the database
+		3. The class of the column in the Kleio SOM model
+		4. The specific of the data type of column (type, size, precision)
+		5. If the column is a primary key.
+5. The information necessary to instantiate a PomSomMapper is part of the export file.
+It is not needed for built in models, but is used to generate tables and Python ORM classes during import.

+The correspondence between group and database entities is imported
+1. The PomSomMapper also keeps track of the correspondence between groups and database classes.
+	1. This correspondence is part of the import file: each group in the import file contains the name of the  class it is associated with.
+	2. Also, each element of the group contain the baseclass it corresponds to.
+	3. It is common for multiple groups to map to the same class, and that different elements names are used to record the information of columns with the same name.
+	4. This will not generate different PomSomMappers, but the PomSomMapper associated with each class keeps track of the groups associated with its class, and also of the mapping of group elements to database columns.

 During import Timelink will determine the mapping information to be used
 for the incoming Kleio group, from the group XML information: